ShepherdOnline/ShepherdCommunityNews/shsannouncements12-20.md

+---

-# Shepherd High School Announcements
+post_title: 'Shepherd High School Announcements -
-## Tuesday, December 20, 2016
+Tuesday, December 20, 2016'

+layout: chapter

+published: false

+---

 Announcement Tuesday, December 20th:
 * The Media Center will be closing right after school at 3:00 on Wednesday.
 Have a great break!